 |Dark red, may appear watery (non-profuse)||Muscle/bone||Follow-up immediately only if you are sure it was a muscle hit|

-Mark the last sighting: Being able to find the exact location where you last saw the animal is a tremendous help if you are having a hard time finding a good blood trail.
+Being able to find the exact location where you last saw the animal is a tremendous help if you are having a hard time finding a good blood trail.
 For this reason, you should take plenty of time to mark this spot mentally before climbing down from your stand.

 It never ceases to amaze me how much different the woods look from the ground than from 20 feet up in a tree.
 You should never take for granted that you can find the last place you saw the animal without marking it carefully before climbing down.

-My friends and I have proven that you are better off letting the animal die close to your stand even without a blood trail than to push it from its first bed, give it a fresh burst of adrenaline and then have the trail wash out anyway.
+My friends and I have proven that you are better off letting the animal die close to your stand even without a blood trail than to push it from its first bed, give it a fresh burst of adrenaline and then have the trail washout anyway.

 Many hunters are also tempted to rush the job on public land in an effort to beat any claim jumpers.
-You should still wait the normal amount of time for the animal to die.
+You should still wait for the normal amount of time for the animal to die.

 I would have found the buck easily the next morning because the hit was good, the blood trail was acceptable and only about 200 yards long, but I would have dragged out a skeleton.
 Instead, I listened and then swooped in when the coyotes found him and then lit up nearly seven hours after the shot.

 If you doubt the quality of the hit you made and feel like you should wait before attempting the recovery, you will have to contend with coyotes in areas where they are abundant.
-Rather than taking a chance on loosing the meat, consider taking a thermos of coffee and waiting on a high spot near your hunting area for the necessary time to elapse.
+Rather than taking a chance on losing the meat, consider taking a thermos of coffee and waiting on a high spot near your hunting area for the necessary time to elapse.

-Always carry your bow: I’ve made the mistake in the past of assuming a deer was dead when it wasn’t.
+I’ve made the mistake in the past of assuming a deer was dead when it wasn’t.
 When I came up on it alive without my bow, the situation became dicey.
 Now, I always carry my bow when trailing during daylight hours whether I think the animal is dead or not.